mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 	Now, if we type `ls` we shouldn't see anything listed, but we can check that we are in the right place by typing `pwd`.
 We should see that we've moved into the location `/home5/ne150-##/ne150_mcnp`.

 	The Unix command line uses special characters to indicate two special directories in relation to where you are currently located.
-First is `.`, which is a shortcut for whatever directory you are inside. `.` is equivalent to the output of the `pwd` command.
+First is `.`, which is a shortcut for whatever directory you are inside.
+The `.` is equivalent to the output of the `pwd` command.
 The second special character is `..`, a special shortcut for the (parent) directory immediately above your current directory.
 To get back into this parent directory, just type

 	```
 	cd ..